pavanvidem/training-material/topics/proteomics/tutorials/neoantigen-fusion-database-generation/tutorial.md

 >
 >    {% snippet faqs/galaxy/workflows_run.md %}
 >
+> <comment-title>DISCLAIMER</comment-title>
-> **Disclaimer:**
+>
-> If any step in this workflow fails, please ensure that the input files have been correctly generated and formatted by the preceding tools.
+> - If any step in this workflow fails, please ensure that the input files have been correctly generated and formatted by the preceding tools.
 Workflow failures often result from improperly called or incomplete input data rather than errors in the workflow itself.
 Users are responsible for verifying their input before troubleshooting workflow issues.
+>
+> {: .comment}
 >
 {: .hands_on}